TFM 160 exam 1

 fade in/ fade out

 Transitional devices in which a shot fades in from a black field on black-and-white film or from a color field on color film, or fades out to a black field (or a color field).

 low angle shot

-made with the camera below the action, normally places the subject in a position of importance
+A shot that is made with the camera below the action and that typically places the observer in a position of inferiority.

 persistence of vision

 The process by which the human brain retains an image for a fraction of a second longer than the eye records it.